CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 Breakthroughs must be sealed after laying the cables according to the fire resistance class of the wall or ceiling.
 In order to facilitate the subsequent installation, suitable materials such as soft-bulkheads or fire-protection cushions can be used for measures with a temporary character.
 Corresponding standards and guidelines, such as DIN 4102 "Fire behavior of building materials and components", must be observed.
 Cable trays stretch when heated z.
 B. by fire and can destroy a soft or cushion bulkhead when they are passed through walls.
 Therefore, routes should not be passed through the bulkhead, but end on both sides at least 10 cm in front of the wall.
 This practice also facilitates fanning out the cables and lines that do not need to be bundled but individually routed through the bulkhead.

 Frequently in a route different cables, z.
 B. for telephone, LAN and building services.
 If there are any changes to the cabling, it should be clarified already in the planning phase whether other cable systems should also be replaced in the foreseeable future.
-A corresponding pooling of projects minimizes downtime and saves additional costs for multiple firewalling.
+An appropriate pooling of projects minimizes downtime and saves additional costs for multiple firewalling.

 If the planned route is not possible according to the fire protection regulations, an alternative route must be checked.
 In addition, after completion of the installation work, the fire barrier should be checked at regular intervals, for example annually.